the-au-forml-lab/plgroup/readme.md

     longer listed in `sources.csv`.
 When this is false, such papers are removed from the dataset during the update.
-In particular when the year of a conferene is incremented, papers from the previous year will be deleted, unless that venue is listed twice with different years.
+In particular when the year of a conferene is incremented, papers from the previous year will be deleted, unless that conference is listed twice with different years.

 ### Getting a next paper suggestion